sabinbajracharya/qfxplus/README.md

 # qfxplus

-A move theatre web application of QFX cinemas developed using EmberJS
+A demo of movie theatre web application of QFX cinemas developed using EmberJS

 [Demo](http://sabin.wlink.com.np)